Crisis and Disaster Management

 On this course you can:

-- Be taught by experts, who have extensive industrial and consultancy experience and strong research portfolios
+- Be taught by experts with strong research proposals, who have extensive industrial and consultancy experience with government agencies, businesses and NGOs.

 - Gain experience of using disaster risk reduction techniques, plus a range of other skills such as mapping using GIS, GPS and remote sensing technologies